About This Blog

 On this day in 1381, 20,000 peasants and townsmen from Kent and Essex stormed into London, led by John Ball an itinerant priest and Wat Tyler a craftsman.
 They had come to present the young King Richard II with a … Continue reading

-Posted in Dissent, Heroes, Revolution Leave a comment
+Posted in Dissent, Heroes, Revolution | 5 Comments

 10th June 1988 the Singing Revolution

-Posted in Revolution 1 Comment
+Posted in Revolution | 1 Comment

 28th May 1871 Defeat of the Paris Commune

 Today we lament the unfathomably brutal suppression of the first proletarian revolution in history, the Paris Commune.
-Just three months earlier, on 18th March 1871, the workers of Paris rose up, seized power from the new provisional French government, … Continue reading
+Just three months earlier, on 18th March 1871, the workers of Paris rose up, seized power from the new provisional French government, declared … Continue reading

-Posted in Anarchists, Revolution, World Events 1 Comment
+Posted in Anarchists, Revolution, World Events | 10 Comments

 24th May 1856 the Commencement of John Brown’s Holy War

-One hundred and fifty-five years ago in Kansas, on the night of 24th May 1856, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
-Doyle and two of his sons were … Continue reading
+On this day in 1856 in Kansas, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
+Doyle and two of his sons were ordered outside, whereupon the posse executed the three … Continue reading

-Posted in Revolution, World Events Leave a comment
+Posted in Revolution, World Events | 3 Comments

 13th May 1968 Paris Revolts

-Posted in Revolution Leave a comment
+Posted in Revolution | 3 Comments

 10th May 1857 the Great Indian Rebellion

-One hundred and fifty-four years ago today in Meerut, three infantry regiments of Indian Sepoys turned their guns on their commanding British officers.
-Shouting ‘Maro phirangi ko’ (death to foreigners), they killed any European in sight, burnt the officers’ quarters, … Continue reading
+On this day in 1857 in Meerut, India, three infantry regiments of Indian Sepoys turned their guns on their commanding British officers.
+Shouting ‘Maro phirangi ko’ (death to foreigners), they killed any European in sight, burnt the officers’ quarters, freed … Continue reading

-Posted in Dissent, Revolution Leave a comment
+Posted in Dissent, Revolution | Leave a comment

 9th May 1976 the Revolutionary Suicide of Ulrike Meinhof

-Posted in Revolution 1 Comment
+Posted in Revolution | 1 Comment

 29th April 1916 the Easter Rising